Presidents of the University

 Clayton and his family have long-standing ties to Lehigh.
 His late father, William Clayton ’51, was a Lehigh trustee for more than 20 years and was a member of the Executive Committee of the Board.
 In honor of his parents, Clayton and his wife, Lisa, established the William L. and Carol L. Clayton Endowed Scholarship Fund in 2003.
 In 2008 they established the Lisa A. and Kevin L. Clayton ’84 Endowed Scholarship Fund to support students enrolled in Lehigh's South Mountain College.
 Their contributions also include supporting the Annual Fund, the Athletics Partnership Program, and the Dean’s Strategic Initiative.
 The Claytons' son, Patrick ’13, became a member of the third generation of Claytons to earn a Lehigh degree.

-John D. Simon (2015-present) was installed as Lehigh’s 14th president during the annual Founder's Day ceremony on October 2, 2015.
+John D. Simon (2015-2021) was installed as Lehigh’s 14th president during the annual Founder's Day ceremony on October 2, 2015.
 Before coming to Lehigh, Dr. Simon was executive vice president and provost at the University of Virginia.
 Previous to that, he was vice provost of academic affairs at Duke University.